acm-uiuc/til/_til/git/stashing-only-unstaged-changes.md

+---
-# Stashing Only Unstaged Changes
+title: Stashing Only Unstaged Changes
+category: git
+---

 If you have both staged and unstaged changes in your project, you can perform a stash on just the unstaged ones by using the `-k` flag.
 The